-If a participant has a carryover balance, the balance will roll into the type of account they have on record at the end of the plan year.
+Depending on the plan design, if a participant has a carryover balance, available funds will roll into the type of account they have on record at the end of the plan year.
 The participant will be automatically enrolled into the same plan they were enrolled in at the beginning of the previous plan year so that any carryover funds can be made available.